-I have been blessed with a bunch of really helpful & friendly knitters to knit my three new patterns :
+I have been blessed with a bunch of really helpful & friendly knitters to knit my two new patterns :

 I would like to acknowledge all those involved in refining my first patterns, by throwing a bit of a fiesta!
 I will be simply making a gallery page & video slideshow of all photos , in process, finished, artfully modelled or otherwise, just any photo anybody sent to me with their mitt project.